 Bertil Eric Damato, MD, PhD, FRCOphth is Senior Clinical Research Fellow at the University of Oxford and Honorary Consultant Ophthalmologist at Oxford Eye Hospital, appointed in September 2018.
 He received his undergraduate training in Malta, where he was born, and his postgraduate training in Glasgow, specialising in ophthalmology and ocular oncology at the Tennent Institute of Ophthalmology, Western Infirmary.
 Mr. Damato founded the ocular oncology service at the Royal Liverpool University Hospital in 1993 and directed this service until 2013, by which time it gained international recognition as a centre of excellence.
 He was then invited to renovate the ocular oncology service at the University of California San Francisco, which he directed until 2018 when he returned to the UK.
 He has recently founded the Ocular Oncology Service at Oxford Eye Hospital and the Eye Cancer Research Fund at the University of Oxford.

-Bertil Damato is a member of the Royal College of Ophthalmologists, the European Ophthalmic Oncology Group, the American Academy of Ophthalmology, the International Society of Ocular Oncology, and the Academia Ophthalmologica Internationalis.
+Bertil Damato is a member of the Royal College of Ophthalmologists, the European Ophthalmic Oncology Group, the European Vision and Eye Research organisation, and the International Society of Ocular Oncology with previous memberships of the American Ophthalmological Society, Macula Society, American Association of Ophthalmology and the Academia Ophthalmological Internationalis.
 He has served as Founding Secretary then President of the European Ophthalmic Oncology Group; President of the European Vision and Eye Research Association; and Vice-President then President of the International Society of Ocular Oncology.

 He has been recipient of the Begley Prize, Royal College of Surgeons of England (1977); Mary Hawthorne Prize, University of Glasgow (1983); Bjerrum Medal, Danish Ophthalmological Society (2006); Cohen Gold Medal, University of Witwatersand, South Africa (2008); Platinum Award, Advisory Committee on Clinical Excellence Awards, National Health Service, UK (2009); Ashton Medal, Royal College of Ophthalmologists, UK (2012); Watson Medal, Cambridge Ophthalmological Symposium (2012); and the Rhett Buckler Award, American Society of Retinal Specialists (2016).